Frithjof Schuon

-With René Guénon and Ananda Coomaraswamy, Schuon is recognized as one of the major 20th-century representatives of the philosophia perennis.
+With René Guénon and Ananda Coomaraswamy, Schuon was one of the major 20th-century representatives of the philosophia perennis.
 Like them, he affirmed the reality of an absolute Principle – God – from which the universe emanates, and maintained that all divine revelations, despite their differences, possess a common essence: one and the same Truth.
 He also shared with them the certitude that man is potentially capable of supra-rational knowledge, and undertook a sustained critique of the modern mentality severed, according to him, from its traditional roots.
 Following Plato, Plotinus, Adi Shankara, Meister Eckhart, Ibn Arabī and other metaphysicians, Schuon sought to affirm the metaphysical unity between the Principle and its manifestation.

 Initiated by Sheikh Ahmad al-Alawī into the Sufi Shādhilī order, he founded the Tarīqa Maryamiyya.
 His writings strongly emphasize the universality of metaphysical doctrine, along with the necessity of practising a religion; he also insists on the importance of the virtues and of beauty.

 Schuon cultivated close relationships with a large number of personages of diverse religious and spiritual horizons.
 He had a particular interest in the traditions of the North American Plains Indians, maintaining firm friendships with a number of their leaders and being adopted into both a Lakota Sioux tribe and the Crow tribe.
-Having spent a large part of his life in France and Switzerland, at the age of 73 he emigrated to the United States.
+Having spent a large part of his life in France and Switzerland, at the age of 73 moved to Bloomington, Indiana, where he had a community of disciples.

 Life and work

 Basel, Switzerland (1907–1920)

 Frithjof Schuon was born in Basel, in the German-speaking part of Switzerland, on 18 June 1907.
-He was the younger of the two sons of Paul Schuon, who was of German origin, and Margarete Boehler, a French-speaking Alsatian.
-His father, an amiable and distinguished man, was a concert violinist, and the household was one in which not only music but literary and spiritual culture were present.
-The Schuons, though Catholics, enrolled their sons in the Lutheran catechism, the predominant denomination in Basel.
+He was the younger of the two sons of Paul Schuon and Margarete Boehler, both of whom were of German origin (the former from Swabia and the latter from Alsace).
+His father was a concert violinist, and the household was one in which not only music but literary and spiritual culture were present.
+The Schuons, themselves raised as Catholics, brought their sons up as Protestants, though not in hostility to the Catholic Church.

-At primary school, Schuon met the future metaphysician and art specialist Titus Burckhardt, who remained a lifelong friend.
-From the age of ten, his search for truth led him to read not only the Bible but also the Upanishads, the Bhagavad-Gītā and the Quran, as well as Plato, Emerson, Goethe and Schiller.
-Schuon would later say that in his early youth four things had always moved him most profoundly: "the holy, the great, the beautiful, the childlike".
+At primary school, Schuon met the future author Titus Burckhardt, who remained a lifelong friend.
+From the age of ten, he began to read the Bible, the Upanishads, the Bhagavad-Gītā and the Quran, as well as Plato, Emerson, Goethe and Schiller.
+Schuon would later say that in his early youth four things had always moved him most profoundly: "the holy, the great, the beautiful, the childlike."